-This, according to Meyer, is where she finds her “joy and blessedness”, not in Christ and his atonement for her sins but in gold and real estate.
+This, according to Meyer, is where she finds her “joy and blessedness”, not in Christ and his atonement for the world’s sins and reconciliation with God but in gold and real estate.

 After washing his disciple’s feet, the work normally of the lowest servant, Jesus put an “if” before his disciples and pronounced a blessing if they obeyed it;

 “For I gave you an example that you also should do as I did to you.
 Truly, truly, I say to you, a slave is not greater than his master, nor is one who is sent greater than the one who sent him.
 If you know these things, blessed are you if you do them.”
 John 13:17

 Here’s a promise of a blessing Meyer is not taking up.
 Meyer knows these things, but doing them she isn’t.

 Meyer has a multimillion-dollar mansion and a $500,000 summer home.
 Jesus was homeless.
 Meyer has a private jet and a fleet of luxury cars.
 Jesus had a borrowed donkey.
 Jesus’ example was one of utter humiliation, of being what Meyer mocks as “pitiful not powerful”, of washing his disciples feet, as if he were the lowest kind of slave, and of giving up everything, including his life, for others.
 Meyer’s example is one of exalting herself over others, of power and fame, of gaining millions of dollars in property, cars, jewelry, clothes and more from her “ministry” –all paid for by her followers, who gain nothing in return but the poisonous anti-gospel that Meyer is selling them.